kristopherjohnson/kjchess/README.md

 kjchess is not usable yet.
 The following features are implemented:

 - Can determine legal moves for a given position.
-- Implements enough of the UCI protocol that a game can be played with XBoard and the PolyGlot adapter.
+- Implements enough of the UCI protocol that a game can be played with these UIs:
+    - XBoard and the PolyGlot adapter.
+    - Scid vs. PC

 kjchess is written in Swift, and requires features of macOS 10.12 Sierra.
 It may be portable to other platforms by replacing the use of `os_log()` and other macOS-specific APIs.